rehierl/abstract-properties/06-0-abstract-properties/0-2-all-none-some-of.md

 The only means a definition has in that regards are the **formal rules** any document is expected to follow.
 Because of that, all definitions must be based upon such rules.
-These rules must therefore be known to those who develop the defitions and to those who use them.
-These formal rules can therefore be described **as a language that is used to communicate definitions**.
+These rules must therefore be known to those who develop a design and to those who use it.
+These formal rules can therefore be described **as a language that is used to communicate a design** and its definitions.